Spontaneous flow instabilities of active polar fluids in three dimensions

-We find a transition for purely extensile stress for perpendicular anchoring in 3D.
-This transition is different from the 2D case as the resulting shear flow is both along the X and Z directions.
-This leads to out-of-plane bending of the polarity and to a 3D spontaneous flow transition that is invariantly extended along the X and Z directions.
-For parallel anchoring at the wall, we find a transition with contractile active stress that impedes out-of-plane perturbations and is an invariant extension of the 2D spontaneous flow transition, and a purely out-of-plane ``wrinkling'' under extensile active stress that does not exist in 2D.
+We find a transition in 3D for perpendicular anchoring under extensile active stress (Fig.~\ref{fig:Freed3Dperp}).
+This transition is different from the 2D case (Fig.~\ref{fig:Fred2d}a) as the resulting shear flow is both along the $X$ and $Z$ directions (Fig.~\ref{fig:Freed3Dperp}c).
+This leads to out-of-plane bending of the polarity and to a 3D spontaneous flow transition that is invariantly extended along the $X$ and $Z$ directions (Fig.~\ref{fig:Freed3Dperp}b).
+For parallel anchoring at the wall, we find a transition with contractile active stress that impedes out-of-plane perturbations and is an invariant extension of the 2D spontaneous flow transition (Fig.~\ref{fig:Freed3Dpar}b-c), and a purely out-of-plane ``wrinkling'' under extensile active stress that does not exist in 2D (Fig.~\ref{fig:Freed3Dpar}d-f).

-{ \bf{Hydrodynamics of Active Polar Fluids.}} The incompressible viscous active polar fluid equations \cite{julicher_hydrodynamic_2018} can be described in Einstein summation notation as:
+{ \bf{Hydrodynamics of active polar fluids.}} The incompressible viscous active polar fluid equations \cite{julicher_hydrodynamic_2018} can be described in Einstein summation notation as: